The Role of the Prosecutor in the Criminal Justice System

 The criminal defense lawyers at Wolfe & Stec, Ltd. are skilled trial lawyers who believe each case is unique with its own set of circumstances.
 We know the judges and the court system and will aggressively explore every avenue for your defense.
 We examine the facts, the individuals involved, and the evidence available, and work hand in hand with our clients throughout the criminal process.
 We explain all elements and processes of the case and develop an effective defense strategy.
 Our goal is always to minimize the negative impact of the situation and to focus on protecting your freedoms, liberties and rights.

-Don’t delay — contact us for help today at 630-305-0222 or 312-388-7882 if you have been accused of any criminal charges.
+Don’t delay — contact us for help today at 630-305-0222 if you have been accused of any criminal charges.
 We represent clients in DuPage County, Naperville, Aurora, Wheaton, Downers Grove and Bolingbrook, Illinois.
 There will be no charge for your initial consultation.